1. Content and Dimensions:

 Práticas da História adheres to the guidelines of the COPE’s (Committee on Publication Ethics) Code of Conduct and Best Practice Guidelines.

-The editors will take steps to identify and prevent the publication of articles where research misconduct has occurred, including plagiarism, falsification or citation manipulation.
+The editors will take steps to identify and prevent the publication of articles where research misconduct has occurred, including plagiarism, falsification or citation manipulation using the plagiarism detection software Turnitin.